-Eighty nine percent (89%) of the Group's operational expenditure represents development and property management costs made to the Group's joint venture partner, Vicinity.
+Eighty seven percent (87%) of the Group's annual spending is allocated to operational expenditure.

-Professional service costs reflect consulting and professional advisory fees such as audit, taxation, legal and compliance.
+Professional service costs include fees for consulting and advisory services, such as audit, taxation, legal and compliance.

 Our Governance Framework

 The Group operates under a robust corporate governance framework as we recognise that effective corporate governance is critical to the broader success of the Group.
 The Group's Board is assisted by several sub-committees whose roles and responsibilities are defined in their respective Charters.
 All Committees consist of members of the Group's Board, the Executive team, and some non-Executive members.